 Urnula geaster is a previous name.

-Thanks to Dan Prescott, Byron Augustin, and Mark Stewart for collecting, documenting, and preserving Chorioactis geaster for study; their collections are deposited in The Herbarium of Michael Kuo.
+Thanks to Dan Prescott, Byron Augustin, Jeff and Paige Koch, and Mark Stewart for collecting, documenting, and preserving Chorioactis geaster for study; their collections are deposited in The Herbarium of Michael Kuo.

 Fruiting Body: Football-shaped, dark brown, and fuzzy when young, expanding and peeling outward into 3-6 rays; up to 14 cm high and 5 cm wide when closed; when opened, up to 20 cm across; upper surface bald, whitish to dull brownish orange or dull yellow; outer surface dark brown to nearly black, woolly to hairy; flesh firm, leathery, pale; odorless.

 Microscopic Features: Spores 55–75 x 12–17 µm at maturity; appearing smooth or very finely pock-marked; fusiform; walls faintly cyanophilic; hyaline to faintly yellowish in KOH.
 Asci 8-spored; up to nearly 700 µm long; walls 2–5 µm thick; hyaline in KOH; tips inamyloid.
 Paraphyses cylindric; 2–3 µm wide; frequently septate; apices rounded or subclavate; hyaline in KOH; sub-terminal cells becoming distinctively ventricose, then inflated and nearly subglobose.
 Excipular surface elements (hairs) 5–12 µm wide; thick-walled and double-walled; septate; dark brown to dark reddish in KOH; finely warted or spiny.